RISE Sleep Tracker

 • Age is a risk factor for snoring, sleep apnea, and insomnia

-• Your circadian rhythm shifts earlier, so you may find yourself waking up earlier, and it “flattens,” or sleep-wake signals become weaker, so you may have less consolidated sleep
+• Your circadian rhythm (or body clock) shifts earlier, so you may find yourself waking up earlier

 Want to make it through the night without waking up?
 A few lifestyle changes may help.

-Plus, you’ll be less vulnerable to sleep disruptors you can’t control, like a noisy neighbor or health issue.
+Try improving your sleep hygiene, which should help you fall asleep faster and wake up less often.
+Plus, with good sleep hygiene, you’ll be less vulnerable to sleep disruptors you can’t control, like a noisy neighbor or health issue.

 Here are the good sleep habits to develop: